theHdd4/TrinityFastAPIDjangoReact/README.md

    The frontend `.env` includes `VITE_SUBSCRIPTIONS_API` which should point to the Django subscription endpoints and `VITE_TRINITY_AI_API` for the AI service.
-  When exposing the app via Cloudflare Tunnel, set `VITE_BACKEND_ORIGIN=https://trinity.quantmatrixai.com` so the frontend sends API requests through Traefik.
+  When running locally set `VITE_BACKEND_ORIGIN=http://10.2.1.242:8080`.
+When exposing the app via Cloudflare Tunnel, change it to `VITE_BACKEND_ORIGIN=https://trinity.quantmatrixai.com` so the frontend sends API requests through Traefik.
 Rebuild the `frontend` service after changing this file so Vite picks up the new value: